maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `PAUSE` stops execution of the program for *aexp* *jiffies*.
 In RetroBASIC, a jiffy is a 60th of a second.

 The DEC EduSystem BASIC uses `SLEEP` instead, and the time is specified in sections.
+The manual is not entirely clear on what happens during a `SLEEP`, BASIC-PLUS states that it "is used to dismiss the currently running program for the number of seconds...
+At the end of this period the program is again runnable."
+This appears to mean that the program does not pause and wait, but gives up its time to other programs on the system.

 #### Notes:

 The definition of a jiffy varies widely across platforms, so a `PAUSE` statement found in existing code may not pause for the correct amount of time.
 See details in `TIME`.
+In contrast, `SLEEP` is always in seconds.

+#### Variations:

+DG BASIC and BASIC75 uses `SUSPEND` using seconds, and allows other programs to run like the DEC `SLEEP` variation.
+This is not currently supported.

 #### See also: